ra972/RubelAhmed.github.io/README.md

                                                                              RUBEL AHMED
                                                                     Australian Permanent Resident

-An effective communicator and team player with extensive knowledge of Python (Advanced), Snowflake SQL (Advanced),
+An effective communicator and team player with extensive knowledge of Python, SQL,Power BI, Tableau,Excel.
-          Power BI, Tableau,Excel & Matlab
 Highly motivated employee with desire to take on new challenges.
 Strong work ethics, adaptability and exceptional interpersonal skills and quickly mastering new skills.